 In order to assess your cash needs accurately you need to use accurate, up-to-date figures or, when these are not available, use forecast figures.

 You can avoid overtrading by checking your cash needs using financial tests such as gearing, working capital or the quick ratio tests.
-See the page in this guide on assessing your cash needs: assets and liabilities.
+See assessing your cash needs: assets and liabilities.

 Two other useful comparisons are debtor days ratio and creditor days ratio.

 This shows how long, on average, your customers take to pay you.
 For example, your customers owe you £14,000 on a given date.
 Your annual turnover is £100,000.
 Multiply the amount owed by the days in the year, 365, and divide the result by the annual turnover, £100,000:

 So each customer is taking 51 days, on average, to pay.
 Remember this calculation can be distorted if your business is very seasonal, so it works best if your invoices are spread evenly throughout the year.